amalkoodoruth/deep-learning-for-pkd-patients/README.md

 ## Running instructions for testing Dataset class and UNET
 * This script runs on Python 3.
 It can be installed from https://www.python.org/downloads/
-* Clone this repository using: git clone https://github.com/amalkoodoruth/deep-learning-for-pkd-patients.git
+* Open terminal (or command prompt on windows or similar) and clone this repository using: ```git clone https://github.com/amalkoodoruth/deep-learning-for-pkd-patients.git```
-* Open terminal (or command prompt on windows or similar) and change your directory to: .../deep-learning-for-pkd-patients
+* Change your directory to: .../deep-learning-for-pkd-patients
 * install the required libraries by running ```$ pip install -r requirements.txt ```.
 This command will install the following libraries:
 	- matplotlib
 	- numpy